AckerlyXu/heima/articles/media-services/media-services-rest-create-contentkey.md

 5. Create the Content key with the **EncryptedContentKey** (converted to base64-encoded string), **ProtectionKeyId**, **ProtectionKeyType**, **ContentKeyType**, and **Checksum** values you have received in previous steps.
 6. Associate the **ContentKey** entity with your **Asset** entity through the $links operation.

-Note that examples that generate an AES key, encrypt the key, and calculate the checksum have been omitted from this topic.
-Only the examples that show how to interact with Media Services are provided.
+Note that this topic does not show how to generate an AES key, encrypt the key, and calculate the checksum.

-> [!NOTE]
-> When working with the Media Services REST API, the following considerations apply:
->
+>[!NOTE]

-> When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
+>When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
 For more information, see [Setup for Media Services REST API Development](media-services-rest-how-to-use.md).

+## Connect to Media Services

+For information on how to connect to the AMS API, see [Access the Azure Media Services API with Azure AD authentication](media-services-use-aad-auth-to-access-ams-api.md).

 ## Retrieve the ProtectionKeyId